JUHE API Marketplace

 Configuration

-Create a .env file in the project root (you can copy from .env.sample) with the following content:
+Create a .env file in the project root (you can copy from .env.sample) with the following content if using the environment variable approach:

 HEVY_API_KEY=your_hevy_api_key_here